ivy-chelagat/Group-Ten/README.md

 How can user viewing patterns and preferences be used to recommend movies they’re likely to enjoy?

-Which recommendation technique — collaborative filtering or hybrid — offers the best balance between accuracy and diversity?
+Which recommendation technique, collaborative filtering or hybrid, offers the best balance between accuracy and diversity?

 How much can a personalized recommendation system improve user satisfaction and retention for streaming services?